alyssamichelle/progress/The Future of JS 2018.md

 In November, the latest version of Angular, 5, was released.
 [Stephen Fluin](https://blog.angular.io/version-5-0-0-of-angular-now-available-37e414935ced) Angular’s Developer Advocate, wrote about all the juicy deets in [this](https://blog.angular.io/version-5-0-0-of-angular-now-available-37e414935ced) blog post.

-*Angular Material 5.1 & More*
+**Angular Material Full release & More**

 https://blog.angular.io/angular-5-1-more-now-available-27d372f5eb4e

-"In 2017 we've successfully balanced stability and innovation. making your applications smaller and faster without making you rewrite your code." — SF
+> "In 2017 we've successfully balanced stability and innovation. making your applications smaller and faster without making you rewrite your code." — SF

 It can go much further, like imagine in like 3 years webassembly is good enough that we want to use it.
 Because we are a full platform, we could start shipping part of your apps as web assembly for you, without you having to do anything.
 Or ES2015 modules, or web components, or any of the "modern web".

-Prediction: Angular elements are going to be HUGE
+**Prediction: Angular elements are going to be HUGE**

+## AngularJS

 At the last Google Developer Expert Summit that I attended, they again expressed their plans to continue updating AngularJS, only so long as the traffic to it’s docs outnumbered the traffic to the Angular.io docs.
 AngularJS’s days are numbered.
 That being said, there are still so many companies using AngularJS, without any plans of upgrading.
 Why, you might ask?
 For some, they just do not have the resources to dedicate to upgrading all the directives to components and then to make the massive (let’s be real peeps, this is no simple upgrade) swap over to Angular.
 For others, they are hesitant (still) to adopt Typescript.
 At first, the Angular team said they would support multiple languages, not just Typescript.
 However, a few months into Angular being released, and they swiftly back tracked and removed any references to other languages in their docs.
 So for some companies, believe it or not, they won’t upgrade because they cannot give up their beloved CoffeeScript. ;)